NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/PARS-Patient-Audit-Record-Service/Home/Design/Record-Audit-Event/Index.page.md

 @enduml
 </plantuml>

-The service using the FHIR API for spine auditting sends a FHIR AuditEvent to the Audit Record Repository.
+The service using the FHIR API for spine auditing sends a FHIR AuditEvent to the Audit Record Repository.

 See also [IHE RESTful ATNA (Query and Feed)](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_RESTful-ATNA.pdf)